roe-dl/weewx-sqlupload/README.md

 In a typical configuration the file is changed in place and uploaded by FTP later.
 No database upload is performed for those files.
 It is not necessary because they do not change regularly.

+The Belchertown skin uses a special regular expression to get the relative paths of its web pages.
+This WeeWX extension knows about it and adjusts it to make it working with `.php` files, too.

 ### Other files